Michael Jackson’s Estate Has Reportedly Made Almost $2 Billion Since His Death

 NME reports that Michael Jackson’s estate has raked in nearly $2 billion since the King of Pops’s death a decade ago.
 Specifically, the estate gained $1.7 billion (£1.36 billion) since Jackson’s death in 2009 from acute propofol and benzodiazepine intoxication.

-According to documents submitted the Los Angeles County Court by Jackson estate’s executor and lawyers, the revenue stems from “unprecedented business deals”
+According to documents submitted to Los Angeles County Court by the estate’s executor and lawyers, the revenue stems from “unprecedented business deals.”

 “With the assistance of their counsel, the Executors have successfully rebuilt and enhanced Michael Jackson’s image, solidified the MJJ business as a significant entity in the entertainment industry, entered into and continue to enter into unprecedented business deals that have produced, and will in the future produce, significant revenues for the Estate.”

-Jackson’s estate is currently involved in a legal battle with HBO, which they have sued for the Leaving Neverland documentary, claiming that it breaks a 1992 arbitration agreement stating that the network cannot make disparaging remarks about the singer or harm his reputation.
-The lawsuit was recently confirmed to be moving to arbitration after HBO attempted to avoid the process by citing free speech concerns.
+Jackson’s estate is currently involved in a legal battle with HBO over the Leaving Neverland documentary, claiming that it breaks a 1992 arbitration agreement stating that the network cannot make disparaging remarks about the singer or harm his reputation.
+Recent reports say the lawsuit is moving to arbitration after HBO attempted to avoid the process by citing free speech concerns.

 Leaving Neverland covers allegations from Wade Robson and James Safechuck, who claim that Jackson abused them as children.
 Since the release of the film, the pair — along with director Dan Reed — have been the subject of attacks from Jackson’s ardent supporters, who believe that the movie is a cash-grab.